carlyh-micb/ADC-documentation/create_OCA_schema.md

 # How to create an OCA Schema
 This is a tutorial of how to create an [Overlays Capture Architecture](https://oca.colossi.network/specification/) (OCA) data schema.
 This technology is currently under active development at [Agri-food Data Canada](https://agrifooddatacanada.ca/) in cooperation with the [Human Colossus Foundation](https://humancolossus.foundation/).

-## Excel template parsed to OCA schema bundle
+## An Excel template is parsed to OCA schema bundle
 By following this tutorial, you will create an Excel template document, upload it to the OCA parser, and generate the OCA schema bundle for download and use.
 Read a [brief background in data schemas, and an introduction to the OCA schema](semantic_engine.md).